KaiSforza/pywer/doc/pywer.rst

 ----------

 -d, --download
-    Download package(s) specified as arguments
+    Download package(s) specified as arguments.
+Requires at least one target.

 -s, --search
-    Search for the specified term
+    Search for the specified term.
+Only takes one target.

 -m, --msearch
-    Search for the specified maintainer
+    Search for the specified maintainer.
+Only takes one target.

 -i, --info
-    Get some basic information on the package(s) specified
+    Get some basic information on the package(s) specified.
+Takes one or more targets.

 -u, --update
-    Check for updates on all installed packages or the specified package
+    Check for updates on all installed packages or the specified package.
+    Takes zero or more targets.
+With no targets, it will search for updates on all of the installed packages that are not in official repos.
+See **--ignorerepo**.

 Options
 -------